Become a PMF

 - Qualifying advanced degree program (completed or pursuing)

 As referenced above, a resume can be in any format.
-General guidance on what should be included in a "Federal" resume can be found on USAJOBS Help Center.
+General guidance on what should be included in a "Federal" resume can be found on the USAJOBS Help Center.
+NOTE: It is your choice on the format and style of your resume.
+You are NOT required to submit a "Federal" resume.

 Resumes are collected during the application process to assist with confirming eligibility, matching applicant responses, and immediately providing to Federal agencies upon selection of Finalists.
 Resumes are not keyword searchable by agencies.

 Those applicants selected as Finalists will have the ability to upload an updated resume; however, the original resume associated to their application to the PMF Program cannot be deleted or altered.
-Only registered agency users on the PMF TMS (Talent Management System) can view a Finalists' current resume.
+Only registered agency users on the PMF TMS can view a Finalists' current resume.

 Letters of Recommendation